fajzu1/waypoint-api/README.md

 - Add Bukkit Events handling for creating/updating/removing waypoint

 ## ❤️ Thanks for Your Support!

+- [notnwse](https://github.com/notnwse) - for significant enhancements and optimizations to the code

 If you enjoy using Waypoint-API, leave a ⭐ on the GitHub repo and share it with your friends!